-- 1.9 GB electricity suppliers must have their GoO requests validated by an auditor that is independent of the company management6.
-It is the responsibility of the auditor to provide an assurance rating and write a report in their own words on the data submitted via the GoO spreadsheet. - 1.10 The objective of the validation is to demonstrate that GB electricity suppliers are carrying out the necessary activities to comply with the relevant legislation.
-It should give assurance to Ofgem on the information in the GoO cancellation statement (especially the GoO not being used as evidence of fuel mix outside GB) presented to Ofgem, as well as the evidence of supply to GB of the electricity the GoOs refer to. - 1.11 The onus is on the supplier to make sure they comply with the relevant legislation.
-The audit report assures us that the supplier has suitably robust processes in place to comply with the legislative requirements. - 1.12 Suppliers should submit their audit report along with their GoO requests and a declaration to Ofgem, in addition to the spreadsheet of GoOs presented using Ofgem's template.
-These submissions should be sent to Ofgem's RECompliance@ofgem.gov.uk inbox by midday (12 noon) on 1 July after the relevant compliance year. - 1.13 The evidence referred to in the GoO request must be held for six years from the date that it is presented to Ofgem.
+- provide an assurance rating and write a report in their own words on the data submitted via the GoO spreadsheet. - 1.13.
+The objective of the validation is to demonstrate that GB electricity suppliers are carrying out the necessary activities to comply with the relevant legislation.
+It should give assurance to Ofgem on the information in the GoO cancellation statement presented to Ofgem (especially that the GoO is not being used as evidence of fuel mix outside GB), as well as the evidence of supply to GB of the electricity the GoOs refer to. - 1.14.
+The onus is on the supplier to make sure they comply with the relevant legislation.
+The audit report assures us that the supplier has suitably robust processes in place to comply with the legislative requirements. - 1.15.
+Suppliers should submit their audit report along with their GoO requests and a declaration to Ofgem, in addition to the spreadsheet of GoOs presented using Ofgem's template.
+These submissions should be sent to Ofgem's RECompliance@ofgem.gov.uk inbox by midday (12 noon) on 1 July after the relevant compliance year. - 1.16.
+The evidence referred to in the GoO request must be held for six years from the date that it is presented to Ofgem.